 Customer Success Defined

-Here’s my attempt to define: Customer Success – a proactive, holistic, and organization-level approach that leverages technology and real-time visibility into customer activities to ensure your customers – including those who directly use (users, administrators, etc.) and those who benefit from the use of your product – continually and increasingly receive value from your product over the course of their lifetime as a customer.
+Here’s my attempt to define: Customer Success – a proactive, holistic, and organization-level approach that leverages technology and real-enough-time visibility into customer health (not just usage data, but any contextual inputs) to ensure your customers – including those who directly use (users, administrators, etc.) and those who benefit from the use of your product – continually and increasingly receive value from your product over the course of their lifetime as a customer.

 Customer Success defined at a conceptual level like that is great, but what does it actually mean, at a tactical execution level?